 Hypertrophic Cardiomyopathy (HCM)

-- Shortness of breath
+- Shortness of breath, with or without exercise

 - Chest pain

 - Skipping, fluttering or racing of the heart (palpitations)

 - Dizziness, lightheadedness or feeling like you might pass out, which may increase with activity

 If you have HCM, you may be diagnosed at a young age or not until many years later.
 This is because the symptoms of HCM can mimic the symptoms of other more common conditions, such as:

 - Anxiety or panic attacks

 - Mitral valve prolapse (a common defect of the mitral valve leaflets)

 The signs and symptoms of HCM can be so vague or unnoticeable that sudden death may be the only apparent indication of its presence — especially among young people.

 If your doctor suspects you have hypertrophic cardiomyopathy (HCM), he or she will ask questions about your own medical history and your family’s medical history, such as whether or not: